Piranha91/NPC-Plugin-Chooser/README.md

 Now, you should have a settings.json file in your `Synthesis\Data\NPC-Plugin-Chooser` folder.
 Copy that file to `NPC 1.x\Data`, replacing the settings.json file that already exists there.
 Then you can add the patcher as an executable in MO2 and run it.

-### Using N.P.C. as a Synthesis Patcher vs. the standalone .exe: Pros and cons of each approach
+### Using N.P.C. as a Synthesis Patcher vs. Running the standalone .exe: pros and cons of each approach

 #### Running standalone executable